FAQs

 When do applications close?

-The deadline for our first innovation call is 1pm, Monday 12 February 2024.
+The deadline for our second innovation call is 1pm, Wednesday 9 April 2025.

 How long will it take to receive feedback on your application?

 All applications will be assessed fairly and anonymously.
-Responses will be directed to the main candidate and will be received within ten working days of the application closure deadline.
+Responses will be directed to the main candidate and will be received within 25 working days of the application closure deadline.

 I don’t have a project idea as yet, can I still register my interest?